GeoscienceAustralia/wagl/docs/source/hdf5.rst

 This approach is useful for large scale production, and the results are stored in a fashion that serves as both an archive and operational use.
 One could call it an *operational archive*.
 Routine testing and comparisons between different versions of *gaip* (assuming that the base naming structure is the same), is also more easily evaluated.
 However, the *gaip.singlefile_workflow* isn't able to pickup from where the workflow left off, as is the case in the *gaip.multifile_workflow*, instead it starts off from scratch.
 The retry count is set to 1 for *gaip.singlefile_workflow*, rather than the default of 3.
 This allows luigi to attempt to reprocesss the scene one more time, before flagging it as an error.

+The contents for a Landsat 8 scene going through the nbar model and (3, 3) vertices for the radiative transfer is given below:

+.. raw:: rst
+   :file: singlefile-datasets-list.rst